UniExeterRSE/LCAT-archived/docs/network.md

 Originally we talked about reducing this uncertainty by adding two more states: probable increase/decrease (this is not done yet, but it can be added).
-The inputs "vote" to indicate a majority decrease.
+The inputs here "vote" to indicate a majority decrease.
 This does not solve a 50/50 split of course, so uncertainties are still possible, *and it assumes the confidence and impact size is equal for each connection*.

 ![](images/probable.png)

-## 6. Future cases I'm not sure how do deal with
+## 6. Future cases we're not sure how do deal with

 1. Should we use "probable" to add certainty to a previously uncertain state?
 2. What should we do if we need to add together a probable state with a certain one?